simshadows/bundled-react-web-app-boilerplate/README.md

     - I'm mainly talking about type safety, but this can also include things like automated testing to keep the app safe from breaking changes.
     - This is very important for applications with a fair bit of complexity.
 - **Long-term maintainability.**
     - I will only choose dependencies that are mature and I believe have the best chance of remaining relevant for at least 10 years.
-(Beyond 10 years is fair game, and honestly not really thinking about.)
+(Beyond 10 years is fair game, and honestly not worth thinking about.)
     - Cool new tooling that improve on the process will always come and go.
 I don't want to constantly chase them for serious projects.
     - Only when something has proven itself as a worthy replacement with widespread adoption, a comparably strong support, and major benefits over my current choices will I consider jumping to a new stack.